llNorthPolell/SimpleDockerResources/README.md

-# SimpleDockerResources
+# Simple Docker Resources
-For learning from Udemy and small-scale development works
+For learning from Udemy and small-scale development works.

+## Included in this Repo:
+- Postgresql + PG Admin 4
+- ELK Stack